auros-one/tauri-sveltekit/TUTORIAL.md

 # Creating a desktop application with Tauri and SvelteKit

 > [!NOTE]
-> Clone the repository to get the final result of this tutorial.
+> Clone this repository to get the final result of this tutorial.

 ## Step 0: Prerequisites